svjan5/medtype/Readme.md

 ### Acknowledgements:

-This work was funded in part by NSF grant IIS **1917668** and funding from Dow Chemical and UPMC/Abridge.
+This work was funded in part by NSF grants IIS **1917668** IIS **1822831**, Dow Chemical and UPMC Enterprises/Abridge, and the National Library of Medicine of the National Institutes of Health under award number T15 LM007059.